Synod of Jerusalem (1672): Acts of the synod

 The acts of the synod are dated 20 March 1672; they bear the title: Christ guides.
 A shield of the Orthodox Faith, or the Apology composed by the Synod of Jerusalem under the Patriarch of Jerusalem Dositheus against the Calvinist heretics, who falsely say that the Eastern Church thinks heretically about God and Divine things as they do.

 The first part begins by quoting the text: "There is a time to speak and a time to be silent", which text is explained and enlarged upon at length.
-It tells the story of the summoning of the synod, and vehemently denies that the Eastern Orthodox Church ever held the opinions attributed to Lucaris.
+It tells the story of the summoning of the synod, and vehemently denies that the Eastern Orthodox Church ever held the opinions attributed to Patriarch Cyril Lucaris.
 To show this, the relations between the Lutherans and Jeremias II of Constantinople are quoted as well as the acts of former synods (Constantinople and Yassy).
 An elaborate attempt is then made to prove that Lucaris did not really write the famous Confession.
-To do this the Confession is compared clause by clause with other statements made by him in sermons and in other works.
+To do this, the Confession is compared clause by clause with other statements made by him in sermons and in other works.

-In chapter ii, the synod declares that in any case Lucaris showed the Confession to no one, and tries to find further reasons for doubting his authorship.
+In chapter ii, the synod declares that in any case Lucaris showed the Confession to no one, and tries to find further reasons for doubting its authorship.

 Chapter iii maintains that, even if Lucaris had written the confession attributed to him, it would not thereby become a confession of the faith of the Eastern Orthodox Church, but would remain merely the private opinion of a heretic.

-Chapter iv defends the Eastern Orthodox Church by quoting her formularies, and contains a list of anathemas against the perceived heresies of the Confession of Lucaris.
+Chapter iv defends the Eastern Orthodox Church by quoting its formularies, and contains a list of anathemas against the perceived heresies of the Confession of Lucaris.

 Chapter v again tries to defend Lucaris by quoting various deeds and sayings of his and transcribes the whole decree of the synod of Constantinople of 1639, and then that of Yassy (Giasion) of 1641.

 Chapter vi gives the decrees of this synod in the form of a "Confession of Dositheus".
 It has eighteen decrees (horoi), followed by four "questions" (eroteseis) with long answers.
 In these, all the points denied by Lucaris' Confession (relationship between the Church and the Bible, Eastern Orthodox understanding of predestination, cult of saints, sacraments, the Real Presence, the liturgy, liturgy being a real sacrifice, etc.) are maintained at great length and in the most uncompromising way.
 A short epilogue closes the acts.
 Then follow the date, signatures, and seals.